mcfiredrill/mcfiredrill.github.io/ember-your-rails.md

 ![cool drawing of a wizard](/assets/images/wizard.jpg)

-Turn your CRUDy rails application into the interactive modern app that you are dreaming of WITHOUT doing a total rewrite.
+Turn your 💩CRUD💩-y rails application into the interactive modern app that you are dreaming of WITHOUT doing a total rewrite.

 Maybe you'll even start to like Javascript a little bit.

 ![click click click YEAH](/assets/images/cool.gif)

-# FIXME make this list longer
 # You will learn:
 - how to add ember to just one part of your rails app at a time, without rewriting your entire app
 - which ember data to use for the version of rails you are using
 - how to make a custom serializer/adapter if your json is just a bit out of line with what ember expects
-- which version of active model serializers
+- which version of active model serializers you should be using
-- how to migrate your existing legacy five layer jQuery dip
+- how to migrate your existing legacy five layer jQuery dip 🌮🧀
-- deployment strategies
+- deployment strategies to fit with your existing rails setup

 This book is currently a work in progress.
 Sign up to my mailing list now to receive updates and preview material about the forthcoming book.